Transform Documentation

 dfpd.DataFrame

-a dataframe indexed by datetimes.
-These date times will all be rounded down to the nearest minute.
+A dataframe indexed by datetimes.
+All timestamps will be floored to the nearest minute.

 Returns:

-Returns True if the indexes have been rounded down.
-Returns False if the fuinction failed (e.g. if df was empty)
+True if the index has been rounded down, False if the operation failed (e.g. if df was empty).

 ecopipeline.transform.sensor_adjustment(df: DataFrame, config: ConfigManager) DataFrame